grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/04-ItWontHelpIndigenousAust.md

 ### It won’t help indigenous Australians

-This statement is speculation.
+This statement is (negative) speculation.
 I believe that we can "close the gap" for indigenous Australians if we want to.
 This probably requires several things to achieve success, such as:

 - problem solving skills; the voice would contribute to this process
 - good communication between parties involved; the voice would contribute to this process